alberto-lazari/masters-thesis/chapters/implementation.typ

   caption: [State persistence component class diagram.], image("/images/components/state-persistence.svg")
 ) <state_persistence_diagram>

-===== File Parsing
-The `PermissionFileParser` is responsible for reading and writing permission data to and from an XML-based structure, using streams that reference the permission file.
-These are created externally,
-allowing the parser to focus purely on processing the data without having to handle files directly.

-Its implementation relies on standard XML parsing and transformation libraries to handle structured permission data efficiently
-The high-level methods, `read()` and `write()`, handle the setup for parsing and serialization tasks, but delegate most of the actual work to dedicated helper methods.

-Here follows a description of the defined operations:
-- XML parsing (`read()`):
-  the method initializes the XML structure by reading from an input stream, identifying `<app>` elements for each UID, and invoking the `fillPermissions()` helper to populate the in-memory representation with permission objects for different types (install, runtime, and groups).
-  This design ensures a modular handling of XML parsing logic.

-- XML Serialization (`write()`): this method creates an XML document by iterating over UIDs and their permissions, appending them as `<app>` elements.
-  It uses the `addPermissions()` helper method to create and structure XML nodes for each permission type.
-  The serialized output is then transformed and written to an output stream.

 ===== Concurrent Access Management
 The two classes implementing concurrent access to the permission file are layered,